Receding hairline, goatee and mustache

 Jack and Maguire showed up later in Jonah's hospital room, after the guards outside had been hypnotized.
 Jack warned Jonah that John was the gun and Jack had his finger on the trigger.
 Jack removed his pumpkin helmet, reminding Jonah who he was.
 He also told Jameson that he was being hired to do this, even though he would have done it for free.
 The price for his families safety was the Daily Bugle.
 Jack vanished right before the guards stormed into the room.
 Meanwhile, John was seeking treatment for Jack's drug from Dr. Kafka.
 They explored John's mind and destroyed the mental command to kill his father.
 However, the destroyed "wall" in John's mind unleashed the Man-Wolf.

-Mad Jack's next appearance was in the Spider-Man: The Mysterio Manifesto mini-series, where Jack and a new Mysterio tormented Spidey, J.J.J., Daredevil and Joe Smith.
+In Mad Jack's next appearance he and a new Mysterio tormented Spidey, J.J.J., Daredevil and Joe Smith.
 It was revealed that Maguire Beck (Quentin Beck's cousin, and assistant to Mad Jack) had taken over as Jack O'Lantern, with Daniel Berkhart quitting as Mad Jack and resuming being Mysterio.
 Mad Jack (Maguire Beck) was captured, while Berkhart escaped with Maguire (the cat).
+Spider-Man: The Mysterio Manifesto #1-#3.

-At some point, he apparently sold a spare Mysterio costume to the Kingpin, who in turn sold it to Francis Klum.
 Berkhart battled Klum for the right to be called Mysterio at Midtown High School, which is odd.
 If he didn't want another fishbowl around, he shouldn't have sold the costume.
 Ah, the difficulties that come with madness.
+Friendly Neighborhood Spider-Man (vol. 1) #12.

 |Cover Date||Appearance Information|